nus-cs2103-AY2122S2/tp/docs/DeveloperGuide.md

    If the argument is not valid, a `ParseException` will be thrown.

    <div markdown="span" class="alert alert-info">:information_source:
-   <b>Note:</b> The above description for Steps 5 to 7 is specifically for when studentId is used as the input field.
+   <b>Note:</b> The above description for Steps 5 to 7 is specifically for when `studentId` is used as the input field.
-   In the case of moduleCode, the ModuleCode prefix will be used to tokenize the input.
+   In the case of `moduleCode`, the `Module` prefix will be used to tokenize the input.
-   Depending on the type of input field used (studentId or moduleCode), Steps 5 to 7 will be executed using the parse methods in ParserUtil that are specific to the field.
+   Depending on the type of input field used (`studentId` or `moduleCode`), Steps 5 to 7 will be executed using the parse methods in `ParserUtil` that are specific to the field.
 The argument's validity would be checked in their respective classes as well.
     </div>

 8. The `AssignCommandParser` will pass the task input (found in the `ArgumentMultimap`) into `ParserUtil#parseTask(String task).`

    <div markdown="span" class="alert alert-info">:information_source:
-   <b>Note:</b> A NullException will be thrown if the supplied string argument is null.
+   <b>Note:</b> A NullException will be thrown if the supplied string argument is `null`.
    </div>

 9. In `ParserUtil#parseTask(String task)`, the supplied argument will be trimmed using `String#trim()`.